realworldocaml/book/en/json.md

 We'll start by using the popular and simple JSON data format, and then look at other serialization formats later in in the book.
-This chapter introduces you to a couple of new techniques that glue together the basic ideas from Part I of the book:
+This chapter introduces you to a couple of new techniques that glue together the basic ideas from Part I of the book by using:

-* Using polymorphic variants to write more extensible libraries and protocols (but still retain the ability to extend them if needed)
+* _polymorphic variants_ to write more extensible libraries and protocols (but still retain the ability to extend them if needed)
-* The use of _combinators_ to compose common operations over data structures in a type-safe way.
+* _functional combinators_ to compose common operations over data
+  structures in a type-safe way.
-* Using external tools to generate boilerplate OCaml modules and signatures from external specification files.
+* external tools to generate boilerplate OCaml modules and signatures from external specification files.

 ## JSON Basics